Medicare Education

 Hospital Insurance

-Covers inpatient hospital stays, skilled nursing facility care, hospice, and some home health services.
-Most people pay no premium if they or their spouse paid Medicare taxes for 10+ years.
+Covers hospital stays, skilled nursing, hospice, and some home health care.
+Most people don't pay a premium for Part A if they worked and paid Medicare taxes for 10+ years.

 Medical Insurance